Best Dog Food Collection for Small, Medium, Large Breed Dogs and Puppies

 Honestly, this is unique to each dog and can differ even between two dogs in the same household.
 There are a few essential food groups like protein to include in your pet’s diet.
 But the proportions and ratios that you feed your dog will have to be set by taking into account a variety of factors as stated above.

-If you are feeding your pet kibble, try to invest in high-quality food made with human-grade ingredients.
+If you are feeding your pet kibble, go for high-quality food made with human-grade ingredients.
 Some of the options may even have the approval of American Feed Control Officials.
-This should ensure kibble of a better quality that foregoes filler ingredients like sweet potato.
+This should ensure better kibble quality that comes with ingredients like sweet potato.

-Besides age, your dog may have specific food allergies that need to also be taken into account.
-These allergies could develop over time even if your pet is not born with them, so it’s important to keep an eye out for these reactions.
+Besides age, your dog may have specific food allergies.
+These allergies could develop over time even if your dog is not born with it. so it’s important to keep an eye out for these reactions.

-If you have chosen to keep your dog on a home-cooked diet, the main thing to watch out for is giving your pet a nutritionally balanced diet.
+If you have chosen to keep your dog on a home-cooked diet, then ensure to give a nutritionally balanced diet.
 Remember to take the advice of a canine nutritionist or a vet for this.
 For convenience, you could also supplement home-cooked doggy meals with good quality kibble.

 How can I get my dog to slow down when eating?

-Eating meals too fast is not breed-specific but it is commonly seen with pugs, labs and retrievers.
-Gobbling down meals can result in pets throwing up minutes after, leaving their tummies empty and increasing the risk for acidity.
+Eating meals too fast is not breed-specific but it is common with pugs, labs and retrievers.
+Eating meals fast can result in pets throwing up minutes after.
+It leaves their tummies empty and increasing the risk for acidity.
 A more dangerous outcome is a condition called bloat which is also linked to gobbling down food.

 To slow your pet down, you could try serving them in slow-feeders.
-These bowls are shaped with maze-like designs in the centre that food settles in.
-Your dog will be forced to pause between mouthfuls to fish out the food from these gaps.
-This automatically slows them down.
+These bowls have maze-like designs in the centre that food settles in.
+Your dog will have no choice but to pause between mouthfuls to fish out the food from these gaps.
+This slows them down while eating.

 Stuffing their meal in a KONG toy is another way of slowing them down.
 This also provides mental stimulation by turning dinner into a brain teaser!

 Gluten is a component that some grains contain and some dogs have an allergy to this gluten.
-Dogs who are gluten intolerant (allergic to gluten) should not be fed foods that contain gluten.
+Dogs who are gluten intolerant should not be fed foods that contain gluten.
 Kibble that is labelled ‘gluten-free’ will not have grains that contain gluten.

 However, this doesn’t mean that they are completely devoid of grains.
 If you check the ingredient label, you may see that the kibble contains other grains.
 But any bag of kibble or treats that are marked ‘grain-free’ will not contain any grains at all.